alastairandstefan/divvy-frontend/README.md

 ## Divvy Backend

-You can find the Repo to the backend here: [Backend](https://github.com/alastairandstefan/divvy-backend)
+You can find the repository to the backend here: [Backend](https://github.com/alastairandstefan/divvy-backend)